JD-accounts/oxygenna/docs/src/templates/pages/getting-started/source.md

     gulp build

 This will initiate a build, once it has finished you will find your built files in a folder called dist that will have been created for you.

+# Visual Studio

+For users that want to use Visual Studio to develop their app [this guide explains how to get Gulp working together with VS](http://www.davepaquette.com/archive/2014/10/08/how-to-use-gulp-in-visual-studio.aspx)